gnowledge/gnowledge.github.io/publications.md

 ## GNOWSYS-mode in Emacs

-Divya, Alpesh Gajbe,Rajiv Nair, Ganesh Gajre,Nagarjuna G., "GNOWSYS-mode in Emacs for collaborative constructionof knowledge networks in plain text."
+Divya, Alpesh Gajbe,Rajiv Nair, Ganesh Gajre,Nagarjuna G., "GNOWSYS-mode in Emacs for collaborative construction of knowledge networks in plain text."
 [Download PDF file](assets/14-paper191.pdf)

 <p style="margin-left:10%; margin-right:10%;"> GNOWSYS-mode is an Emacs extension package for knowledge networking and ontology management using GNOWSYS(Gnowledge Networking and Organizing SYStem) as a server.
 The demonstration shows how to collaboratively build ontologies and semantic network in an intuitive plain text without any of the RDF notations, though importing and exporting in RDF is possible.</p>

 ---

 ## Common Roots
-Nagarjuna G., "Common Roots of Perception, Conception andConscious Action", 2009.
+Nagarjuna G., "Common Roots of Perception, Conception and Conscious Action", 2009.
 [Download PDF file](assets/15-unity-of-pct.pdf)

 <p style="margin-left:10%; margin-right:10%;"></p>